wurli/ark.nvim/README.md

     defined by [helpers/requirements.txt](/helpers/requirements.txt), and I'm
     using Python 3.12.7.

-3. For some reason I found that nvim-cmp gives **much** faster completion results than blink.cmp.
-I'm still looking into why this is.

 3. After this I'm afraid you're probably pretty much on your own.
 Good luck!

 ## Limitations